 What’s worse is that sometimes we put ourselves out there and get attacked by readers!
 I’ve got to imagine not being able to deal with dissenters is a main reason why so many bloggers quit.
 It takes guts and fortitude to have an opinion and take all the attacks.
 And it’s not easy talking about the mistakes we’ve made.
 It’s easy for readers to criticize without revealing their own weaknesses and mistakes.
 Fortunately most people in our audiences are supportive, eager to learn, and offer up tidbits of their own experiences and knowledge.

-At the end of the day, blogging is a labor of love.
+At the end of the day, blogging is a labor of love that can one day become very lucrative if you stick with it long enough.
 Financial Samurai has helped me deal with plenty of demons.
 One of the biggest ones was figuring out whether I should take the leap of faith and leave corporate America or not.
 Even writing this post is a way to get over my concerns of not donating enough to charity.
 Blogging helps others just as much as it helps ourselves.

 START A MONEY MAKING BLOG

 It’s been around six years since I started Financial Samurai and Yakezie and I’m actually earning a good passive and active income stream online now.
 The online income stream has allowed me to pursue other more interesting things, such as consulting for various financial tech startups, traveling around the world, and spending more time with family.

 I never thought I’d be able to quit my job in 2012 just three years after starting Financial Samurai.
 But by starting one financial crisis day in 2009, Financial Samurai actually makes more than my entire passive income total that took 15 years to build.
 If you enjoy writing, creating, connecting with people online, and enjoying more freedom, see how you can set up a WordPress blog in 15 minutes with Bluehost.
 You never know where the journey will take you in 2015 and beyond!